 - New obligations are implemented for better data management among business

 There are also two different terms to learn; Controller and Processor.
-A controller is a person or group that decides the purpose on the use of personal data The processor is the person or group that processes the data on behalf of the controller.
+A controller is a person or group that decides the purpose of the use of personal data The processor is the person or group that processes the data on behalf of the controller.
 Aside from a scenario where direct contractual obligations are enforced on behalf of the controller, processors won’t be held liable for loss or exposure of information.

-- New regime of heavy fines if regulations are not complied
+- New regime of heavy fines if regulations are not complied with

-One of the most talked about changes when the GDPR is being enforced is all the fines businesses could possibly be facing.
+One of the most talked-about changes when the GDPR is being enforced is all the fines businesses could possibly be facing.

 If companies do not process an individual’s data in the correct way, they can be fined.
 If they don’t have a data protection officer but need one, they can be fined.
 If there’s a security breach and no notification about it is done, they can be fined… The list goes on.